beneath-hq/beneath/docs/reading-writing-data/warehouse-queries.md

 ## Query examples

-Assume we have a stream of page views `example/project/page-views` with the schema:
+Assume we have a stream of page views with path `example/project/page-views` and schema:

 ```graphql
 type PageView @schema {